Create and Implement Web Applications

 - a quiz which covers the main topics in the lesson

-In her position as a PIC Instructor, Christy is responsible for developing and teaching web application development courses in both the classroom and online.
+Christy is responsible for developing and teaching web application development courses in both the classroom and online.
 She has fifteen years of teaching experience in the area of computer science.
-She has taught numerous programming courses during her tenure at both Florida A&M University and currently at FSU, such as Web Application Development, Problem Solving with Object Oriented Programming (Java), Object-Oriented Programing using C++, and Database Management Systems, to name a few.
+She has taught numerous programming courses during her tenure at both Florida A&M University and currently at FSU, such as Web Application Development, Problem Solving with Object Oriented Programming (Java), Object-Oriented Programming using C++, and Database Management Systems, to name a few.

 FSU Alumni – 10%